swissi2000/ProbeApp-Test/docs/TPcalibration.md

 #### Priority on Dimension
 With this option, only measurements along the Y-axis are being used to average the pre-travel distance to calculate the pre-travel compensated probe tip diameter.

-This option will give yoou the most accurate bore measurements and all other touch probe measurements along the Y-axis but there could be potentially a larger error for measurements along the X-axis.
+This option will give you the most accurate bore measurements and all other touch probe measurements along the Y-axis but there could be potentially a larger error for measurements along the X-axis.

 #### Priority on Average
 With this option, the calibration cycle will use all measurements in the X and Y axis to average out the pre-travel in all four directions to calculate the pre-travel compensated probe tip diameter.